Freshwater Biological Association

 Become an FBA Volunteer

-Here at the Freshwater Biological Association we have a range of volunteering opportunities for those who are interested in being a part of a team who believe in the conservation and preservation of both freshwater environments and historical science collections.
+Here at the FBA we have a range of volunteering opportunities for those who are interested in being a part of a team who believe in the conservation and preservation of both freshwater environments and historical science collections.

 • People studying small freshwater creatures in a lab environment